janmg/blob-to-queue/README.md

 nsgflowlogs are events, it would make more sense to me to have them available in an eventhub.
 An eventhub is an AMPQ / Kafka compatible queueing broker.
 This program will read from the files that are written every minute and add them as a batch to an output stream.
 I focus first on writing it to an eventhub, because it is available in Azure.
 Other output formats are planned are native kafka and amqp and maybe mqtt or any.

 # flatevents
-The original nsgflowlogs are nested, the nsgflowlog logic will flatten the logic so each is a standalone json event.
+The original nsgflowlogs are nested, the nsgflowlog logic will flatten the logic to make each log entry a standalone json event.